 Recent FAQs

-Inuvik hosts vibrant cultural events year-round, celebrating Indigenous traditions, Arctic life, and northern creativity.
-Major events include the Muskrat Jamboree, Great Northern Arts Festival, and the Sunrise Festival.
+Inuvik hosts cultural events year-round celebrating Gwich’in and Inuvialuit traditions, with major festivals, markets, and gatherings including the Sunrise Festival, Muskrat Jamboree, Great Northern Arts Festival, and more.
 Learn More

-Inuvik offers a range of accommodations, including hotels, inns, and unique northern lodging options.
-Visitors can choose from modern hotels, cozy bed-and-breakfasts, and seasonal camping experiences.
+Inuvik has a small range of accommodations, including hotels, suite-style rooms with kitchenettes, bed and breakfasts, unique northern stays outside town, and seasonal camping at nearby parks during summer.
 Learn More

 Inuvik can be reached by road, air, and seasonal river transport.
 The Dempster Highway connects it to the Yukon, but road access depends on ferry crossings in summer and ice roads in winter.
 Flights operate year-round.
 Learn More